Skip to content

 Introduction to Probability & Statistics

-A statistical experiment is a process designed and conducted to obtain data under a controlled and uncontrolled background.
+A process designed and conducted to obtain data under a controlled or an uncontrolled background.
 The outcome depends purely on chance.

 Experimental data